wp-plugins/bigboss-woocommerce-deposit-funds/readme.txt

-1.Upload Bigboss WooCommerce Account Funds   to the /wp-content/plugins/ directory 2.Activate the plugin through the 'Plugins' menu in WordPress 3.Go to WooCommerce> Account Funds  area and customizing it as your need
+1.Upload Bigboss WooCommerce Account Funds   to the /wp-content/plugins/ directory

+2.Activate the plugin through the 'Plugins' menu in WordPress

+3.Go to WooCommerce> Account Funds  area and customizing it as your need

-4. Add new product from woocommerce product section and make product data type deposit You can add more deposit product  like $5,$10,$100 or any 5.Go to widget area and just drug and drop My account funds widget to your sidebar
+4. Add new product from woocommerce product section and make product data type deposit

+5.Go to widget area and just drug and drop My account funds widget to your sidebar

 =======